solita/solita.github.com/_posts/2023-01-03-xtdb-phoenix.md

 ```

 You should see startup messages and a URL that points you to `http://localhost:4000`.
-You should also see an alert notifying that XTDB is not available.
+You should also see an alert stating that XTDB is not available.
 That is fine for now
 as we haven't started that service yet.
-When we do, the application will reconnect to
+When we do, the application will reconnect to it.
-to it.

 Verify that you have the app up and running by visiting the local URL above.
 Check the Phoenix Framework [Up and Running](https://hexdocs.pm/phoenix/up_and_running.html)